 My reality was no longer grounded in the belief that I was a bad person who deserved rejection.
 Instead, I now saw that I was someone who had been oppressed and disadvantaged.

 Without a diagnosis, I had never had an adequate way of explaining my difference, or of receiving the therapeutic interventions that might have otherwise helped me overcome my interpersonal challenges.

 I recognize that for all these difficult experiences, there were instances in which I nevertheless enjoyed some power and privilege.

 In some instances, I was a target, but in others, I was treated as an agent.
 As a male, I had unearned advantages and conferred dominance over females31 which, historically speaking, had enabled the former to objectify, sexually harass, and menace the latter.

 Besides never having to fear such treatment, I enjoyed other privileges, such as never having to devote much attention to maintaining a gender normative appearance.
 Nor did I ever have to fear that the way I dressed might be blamed for my later rape.32

 My male gender identity has also meant that where it comes to employment, I have a better chance of securing higher pay and a managerial role.
 As someone with lighter-colored skin, I also enjoy skin privilege.33

-Identifying as cisgender means I have never been subjected to the kinds of everyday and major discrimination prejudice that many of my trans individuals have faced,34 sometimes even from within the LGBTQI+ community.
+Identifying as cisgender means I have never been subjected to the kinds of everyday and major discrimination and prejudice that many trans individuals have faced,34 sometimes even from within the LGBTQI+ community.